-It’s all fun and games until someone gets hurt.
-If you’re ignoring the legal responsibilities of owning your own business, it’s like swimming with sharks—sans that cute little cagey-thing.
-You can ignore the hazards for awhile, but eventually you’re going to be missing a leg.
-(Hey, hey, metaphorically speaking… these are fake sharks we’re dealing with right now.)
+If you’re ignoring the legal responsibilities of owning your creative business, it’s like you’re swimming with sharks outside of that cute little cage that we all see on National Geographic.
+You can ignore the dangerous consequences for a while, but eventually you might realize you’re missing a leg.
+(Too dark?)

-Whether you’re just starting out or need to get in line, pronto, there are three places you need to focus your legal energy today.
+Whether you’re just starting out or need to get your creative business in line pronto, there are three places you need to focus your legal energy right now.

-I love seeing all the collaboration going on in the creative industry today.
-But as a creative attorney, I have to wonder if everyone is protecting themselves as they should.
+We love seeing all the collaboration going on in the creative industry today.
+But we have to wonder if everyone is protecting themselves juuust in case things go south.
 A collaboration or joint venture contract is essential for creatives who decide to work together.
 It designates the responsibilities of each partner, helps to maintain confidentiality and outlines the liability each party has.

 Of course, if you’re just starting out in business, you’ll also need a client contract that protects you if your client disappears without paying or is unhappy with your services.
 It can be difficult to know if you’ve done this correctly yourself, even if you’re the best Google searcher in the world.
-Grab my free contract checklist (HERE) to find out if your contract is legit, or where it could use some improvement.
+Our Client Contract Checklist will ensure your contract has everything you need.